ICT4LT

 See also Section 9, Module 1.5, headed Potential problems with using the Web.

 Hybrid systems may comprise a collection of materials made available on CD-ROM or on an institutional intranet, with links to the Web and regular contact with tutors by email, telephone or videoconferencing.
-Such a system was piloted by Matthew Fox, Southampton Institute, in his French course that was developed for business users in the mid-1990s, the Language Learning Network (Fox 1998).
+An early system of this type was piloted by Matthew Fox, Southampton Institute, in his French course that was developed for business users in the mid-1990s, the Language Learning Network (Fox 1998).
 All the core materials that the students needed for the course were supplied on CD-ROM.
 This enabled them to do exercises involving the playback of audio recordings offline, so that they did not have to experience the long delays that would have occurred if they had accessed the recordings via the Web.
-At the time access to the Internet was available mainly via slow dial-up modems so long delays were often experienced.
-Contact with tutors was made in a variety of ways: face-to-face, email, telephone and (where available) videoconferencing.
+At that time access to the Internet was available mainly via slow dial-up modems so long delays were often experienced.
+Contact with tutors was made in a variety of ways: face-to-face, email, telephone, and videoconferencing.
 See Section 14.1.3, Module 1.5, headed Videoconferencing: a synchronous communications medium.

-Playing back audio and video recordings over the Web is no longer a problem, but there is still a case for offering some activities offline: see Section 3.1 (above).
+Playing back audio and video recordings over the Web is no longer a problem, but may still be a case for offering some activities offline: see Section 3.1 (above).
 See also the article by Rogerson-Revell (2005) on developing a hybrid system.

 Learning environments involving a combination of distance and face-to-face contact modes, as well as the use of multiple-media - often referred to as blended learning - are now commonplace.
 Felix (2001) is enthusiastic about the usefulness of the Web in language learning and teaching, but she is also realistic and also mentions its shortcomings compared to other delivery media, e.g. the problems associated with bandwidth and plug-ins, and the lack of universal standards for accessing the Web: